cdervis/vscode-pi/README.md

 - Windows x64 & ARM64
 - Linux x64 & ARM64

 Use `pi.voice.enabled` to show or hide the microphone button.
 Use `pi.voice.model` to choose between the built-in tiny/base and multilingual/English-only model options.

-The sidebar shows download and recording progress, and the info menu can remove downloaded dictation models when cached models are present.
+You can always delete the downloaded models via the info menu -> "*Delete downloaded dictation model*".

 ## Troubleshooting